HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Documentation and Support

-We need to provide detailed documentation, including the installation and configuration of the WeChat hook and encryption protocols, including troubleshooting and best practices for users.
+We need to provide detailed documentation, including the installation and configuration of the WeChat hook and encryption protocols.
+We also will introduce troubleshooting and best practices for users.

 We will use GitHub tickets to create a responsive support system for users to report issues, request features, or seek help with the application, creating a community-driven improvement process.
 ### Work Plan Overview